ACX Audiobook Royalties: How Much Do You Get Paid?

 Many audiobook listeners, unless they have a strong connection to an author, think, “Why pay $19.95 for an a la carte audiobook purchase on Amazon.com when I could wait until the audiobook is on sale?
 I use my Audible membership (or even get an Audible membership), buy the same audiobook for $9.95 from Barnes & Noble or Kobo, or borrow the audiobook for free from my library (if my library has it)?”
 Under all of these scenarios, the author makes significantly less money per book sold.

-Bottom line is this: Even if you sell 100 copies of your $19.95 audiobook on Amazon.com and your book is exclusive, you’re not going to make $798.
+Bottom line is this: Even if 100 people listen to your $19.95 audiobook on Amazon.com and your book is exclusive, you’re not going to make $798.
 You’re going to make less than that.
 And it may not be enough to recoup your production costs.

 It’s time to sell lots of books.